-Figure 2-7 shows the System 1 menu:
+Figure 2-11 shows the System 1 menu:

-Figure 2-7: System 1 Menu with Interactive Softkeys
+Figure 2-11: System 1 Menu with Interactive Softkeys

-The following explains each item in the System 1 menu:

-Save.
-This menu item allows you to save the current state of the instrument (that is, its configuration settings) to non-volatile memory, so that the saved state can subsequently be restored.
-The 2400 contains ten registers, numbered 0 through 9, into which instrument states can be saved.
+The following explains each item in the System 1 menu: Save.
+This menu item allows you to save the current state of the instrument to non-volatile memory, so that the saved state can subsequently be restored.
+The 2500A contains ten registers, numbered 0 through 9, into which instrument states can be saved.
 Note that saving an instrument state to a given register overwrites any state that might have previously been stored in that register.